tonytw1/osm-jigsaw/README.md

-## None persisted OpenSteetMap geocoding spike
+## Non persisted OpenSteetMap geocoding spike

 Gecoding is the art turning a location point into a human readable sentence (and vice versa).
 (ie. 51.0, -0.3 <--> London, United Kingdon).